rickytranmer/guides/windows-virtual-box/README.md

 ## Setup

-### Coming soon.
+#### Coming soon.

 #

 ## Renew 90 day activation

 #### Windows authorizes use of the VM for 90 days.
-To avoid having to start from scratch every three months, open the command prompt as an administrator and follow these steps:
+To extend your registration and avoid having to start from scratch every three months, open the Windows command prompt as an administrator and follow these steps:

 - enter: &nbsp; `slmgr -rearm`
 - reboot VM